Copying previous commands with fzf and zsh

 Typing hy

-(short for “history yank”) brings fzf with the last commands I typed.
-I can browse them with the keyboard or use the fuzzy search.
-Pressing enter will copy the selection to the clipboard.
+(short for “history yank”) brings fzf with a list of your most recent commands.
+You can browse them using the keyboard or perform a fuzzy search.
+Pressing Enter

 The how